tripathiarpan20/HF-torchserve-pipeline/HF-only/README.md

 curl http://127.0.0.1:8081/models/bert_sentiment/
 ```

-In case of bugs, can log into the recently created container and check the logs (check the [logging documentation](https://github.com/pytorch/serve/blob/master/docs/logging.md) for details)
+In case of bugs, can log into the recently created container and check the logs for debugging or metrics(check the [logging documentation](https://github.com/pytorch/serve/blob/master/docs/logging.md) for details)

 ```
-docker ps -l -q > $serve_cont_id
-docker exec -it $serve_cont_id /bin/bash
+serve_cont_id=$(docker ps -l -q) docker exec -it $serve_cont_id /bin/bash
-cat logs/model_logs.log
+cat logs/model_log.log
 ```

 ## Inferencing and Benchmarking